 [TBD]

-10 Main procedures of BIAS
+9 Main procedures of BIS

-Editor’s Note: This clause provides main procedures of BIAS, based on the requirements and functional architecture of the BIAS.
+Editor’s Note: This clause provides main procedures of BIS, based on the requirements and functional architecture of the BIS.

-10.1 Registration
+9.1 Registration and re-registration

 Editor’s Note: This clause provides the registration procedures.
 The followed procedure for registration is a brief example.
 It should be revised in the future.

-The followed procedure shows the participants registers themselves to the BIAS.
+The followed procedure shows the participants (IoT devices and IoT services) registers themselves to the BIS.

-Step 1: Service providers deploy smart contracts on the BIAS for verifying registration information of their IoT services and/or IoT devices.
+Step 1: Service providers deploy smart contracts on the BIS for verifying registration information of their IoT services and/or IoT devices.

-Step 2: The IoT services and IoT devices of the service provider request identifiers and relevant information (such as for authentication) from their service providers individually.
+Step 2: The IoT services and IoT devices of the service providers request identifiers and relevant information (such as for authentication) from their service providers individually.
 The required information can be encrypted by the service providers.

-Step 3: The IoT services and IoT devices find and call the pre-deployed smart contracts to register the identifiers and relevant information to the BIAS.
-The registered information is verified automatically through the smart contracts on the BIAS by the whole or part of the participants.
+Step 3: The IoT services and IoT devices find and call the corresponding pre-deployed smart contracts to register their identifiers and relevant information to the BIS.
+The registered information is verified automatically through the pre-deployed smart contracts on the BIS by the whole or part of the participants.

-After registration and verification, the verified registration information is decentralized and stored in the BIAS (really in whole or part of the participants), and can be used to identify and authenticate the IoT devices and IoT services automatically.
+After registration and verification, the verified registration information is decentralized and stored in the BIS (really in whole or part of the participants), and then can be used to identify and authenticate the IoT devices and IoT services automatically.

+If the identifier and/or related information of an IoT device or an IoT service is changed by itself or by its service provider, it can register again and update relevant information to the BIS.
+The BIS uses the blockchain platform to keep the registered information up-to-date.

+In any case, when the IoT devices and IoT services register their identifiers and relevant information to BIS, their service providers should verify the registered information.

+If the identifier and/or related information of an IoT device or an IoT service is compromised, it can be checked out and rejected to be verified by its service provider.

 [TBD]